 I am a literary scholar and a poet.
 My work combines trans studies and queer studies with writing studies and literary history of 20th-21st century poetry and poetics.

-I am the N.E.H.
+I am currently a Visiting Assistant Professor of English at UCONN, Storrs.
+Before that I was the 2021-2022 N.E.H.
 Post-Doctoral Fellow in Poetics at The Fox Center for Humanistic Inquiry at Emory University.
 I received my PhD in English from The Graduate Center, CUNY in Sept 2020.
 I also have an MFA in Poetry from the University of Arizona.
 My pronouns are she/her.

 I have been working at the forefront of trans poetry & poetics (and queer poetry & poetics) for the past two decades.
 Since 2004 I have edited the journal and small press EOAGH, which focuses on innovative, trans, and queer poetry.
 In 2007 my first book of poems Since I Moved In won the Gil Ott Award and made an early contribution to trans poetics.
 From 2009-2012 I curated and hosted TENDENCIES: Poetics & Practice, a talks series on queer poetics dedicated to the memory of my teacher Eve Kosofsky Sedgwick, at CUNY Graduate Center.
 In 2013 I co-edited the first-ever anthology of trans poetry, Troubling the Line: Trans and Genderqueer Poetry and Poetics (Nightboat Books), which is currently in its third printing.
 In 2014 I published the first-ever article on trans poets to appear in a peer-reviewed academic journal, in the “Trans Cultural Production” issue of TSQ.
 In 2015, I taught the first-ever course in “Trans and Nonbinary Poetry” in an English department, at Hunter College.
 In 2015 I published succubus in my pocket, a posthumous book by my mentor kari edwards (an early trans woman poet), and in 2016 it won the first-ever Lambda Literary Award in Transgender Poetry.
 In 2017 I taught Transgender Cultural Production at Yale University.
 In 2019, Since I Moved In was reissued in a second edition with an Introduction by poet and critic Joy Ladin.
 And in 2022, I co-organized and co-moderated (with two other scholars) the first-ever Working Group in Trans Studies at the Modern Language Association conference.